Industry Guide

 What is a SEPA Credit Transfer (SCT)?

-SEPA Credit Transfer, more commonly abbreviated as SCT, is a payment processing scheme used for making one-time, euro-denominated fund transfers between banks and payment service providers (PSPs) in the SEPA area.
+SEPA Credit Transfer (SCT) is a payment processing scheme used for making one-time, euro-denominated fund transfers between banks and payment service providers (PSPs) in the SEPA area.
 SCT is based on straight-through processing and is able to support both single and bulk payments.
-This type of transfer is often used to make one-time payments between accounts, such as bill payments, salary transfers or general fund transfers.
+This type of transfer is often used to make one-time payments between accounts, such as bill payments, salary transfers, or general fund transfers.

 What is a SEPA Instant Credit Transfer (SCT Inst)?